rren8957/tenzies-game/README.md

-# Tenzies Games Created using React
+# Tenzies Game Created using React

 Tenzi is a fast-paced dice-rolling game where the first player to roll all six of their dice to the same number wins.